-The workers’ compensation lawyers at Phillips Dayes Law Firm PC know the ins and outs of Arizona’s workers’ compensation system and the state’s employment laws.
+The workers’ compensation lawyers at Phillips Law Group know the ins and outs of Arizona’s workers’ compensation system and the state’s employment laws.
 We will work diligently to investigate your claim to determine if your termination is connected to your worker’s compensation claim.

 Complete aFree Case Evaluation form to get started.
 Free consultation by phone.
 No fees to start your case and no fees unless we win your case.

 Jasmine helped me so so much I want to thank her !
 And also Aaron , i was always scared after an accident , knowing I would have to deal with lawyers but not here .
 Luckily I’ve only been in 3 accidents but this time it was fast and easy .
 And i received all the treatments I needed to help me recover !
 Thank you Jasmine and Aaron!

 Sophia H is a pleasure to work with!
 Thanks for all you do.

 Jasmine , did a great job .
 Highly recommend!!!!!

 Thank you Phillips Law Group for all the support and back to school assistance we appreciate it.

 Sophia H is very helpful.